-If you’re setting up a marketing campaign from the scratch, you can just hop over there and select the new campaign option.
+If you’re setting up a marketing campaign from scratch, you can just hop over there and select the new campaign option.

-- Secondly, when you are naming your campaigns, it’s best to be as specific and kind of narrowed in as possible on the specific agenda and initiative that you’re trying to focus on.
+- Secondly, when you are naming your campaigns, it’s best to be as specific and kind of narrowed in as much as possible on the specific agenda and initiative that you’re trying to focus on.

 How Our System Helps to Manage Marketing Campaigns

 Let’s see how to set up and manage campaigns using our systems.
-We’ll use Black Friday sales for example.
+We’ll use Black Friday sales, for example.

 First, select Campaigns as the automation process and start your set-up.

 Tags are going to be your best friend if you’re trying to build a cohesive marketing campaign.
 Parts of that campaign might be the physical part or something like online advertisements.
 You might be doing a calling campaign as well.
-Each of those would be their own campaigns and then the way that you’re actually able to connect those for the sake of importing is by using a “script tag”.
+Each of those would be their own campaigns, and then the way that you’re able to connect those for the sake of importing is by using a “script tag”.

 The idea behind this is that when you want to report, you might want to see how all of your Black Friday advertisements or campaigns are working together so you can run a report on that tag.
 See all that information line by line and maybe compare all the physical mailer campaigns you’ve had as well.

-It’s really important though that you fill these campaigns with those tags because down the line, you’re going to want to be able to correlate everything.
+It’s really important, though that you fill these campaigns with those tags because down the line, you’re going to want to be able to correlate everything.

 Costs and Goal

-This shows what this campaign is set out to do and then you’re able to identify all the costs and it’s going to help you when you’re running those reports.
+This shows what this campaign is set out to do, and then you’re able to identify all the costs, and it’s going to help you when you’re running those reports.